 Method

-After cutting all the vegetables and chopping all the herbs, place them all in a large bowl.
+After cutting all the vegetables and chopping all the herbs, place them all in a large mixing bowl.

 Pour the dressing onto the Shirazi salad and toss gently.
 Serve immediately!